RSE-Sheffield/sssurvey/report.md

 This survey and those we make comparisons with used different sampling strategies:

 - This survey went to all PhD students and research staff with a prize incentive.
 - A 2019 Southampton survey went to *"all staff employed on an ERE contract (Education, Research and Enterprise) and all PhD students"* with a prize incentive.
-As surveys were sent out on a faculty by faculty basis, it was possible to report a response rate of between 8% and 11% for all faculties. (@Wyatt2019)
+As surveys were sent out on a faculty by faculty basis, it was possible to report a response rate of between 8% and 11% for all faculties [@Wyatt2019].
 - 2014 national survey - it is not clear what sampling strategy was used.

 In this survey, participants were asked in which faculty they are based in a list of University of Sheffield (UK) faculties and professional services divisions.